 FAQ: Community Mediation

-SEEDS uses trained mediators to help people and entities in conflict find constructive solutions that meet everyone’s needs.
+SEEDS uses trained mediators to help people in conflict find constructive solutions that meet everyone’s needs.
 Our Mediations are restorative, effective, confidential, and affordable (no one is turned away for inability to pay).

 1. Can SEEDS provide legal advice or services?